enkidevs/curriculum/General/Networking/application-layer.md

 ## Footnotes

 [1:Telnet]
+Teletype is actually the name of old electromechanical typewriters, ancestors of the nowadays terminal.

 Telnet works as a shell command both on **Windows** (if enabled from settings) and **Unix** machines.
 You can watch Star Wars Episode IV - made in ASCII art - from your terminal via `telnet`:
 ```